 PLUS (Finfer, Bellomo et al)

-This is still in its “set up phase”, and will compare Plasmalyte with saline in a gargantuan cohort of 8800 patients.
+At the time of writing in 2017, this was still in its “set up phase”, and at the time of the later revision in 2020 it was still collecting data, but wrapping up.
+The idea is that ultimately this CTG megatrial will compare Plasmalyte with saline in a gargantuan cohort of 8800 patients, looking mainly at patients who need "real" resuscitaton, and not this panzy 2000ml volume.
+"Proper" ICU patients are boggy as hell, we say, and it is this group who will benefit most from the choice of a balanced crystalloid.
 With Finfer and Bellomo at the helm, one can expect it to appear in NEJM (if not on a platinum tablet launched into interstellar space).

 Support for balanced crystalloid in society guidelines

 Apart from NICE, the various societies do not seem to have specific guidelines.
 The unfortunately abbreviated British GIFTASUP and the even more unfortunate 2014 GIFTAHo update favoured the use of lactate or acetate-balanced solutions for everything except for replacement of chloride-rich nasogastric losses (but that was virtually guaranteed with the presence of Lobo among the authors).
 These recommendations were not met with uniform agreement.
 There are both opponents (Woodcock, 2014) and defenders (Stroud Nolan and Soni, 2014).